Today’s post is by Maleah from Unconventional Prosperity. Maleah and her husband made a 6-figure profit in 3 years by renting out their house. Enjoy!

 This allowed us to relist the larger room on Airbnb.

 The Pros: We Met So Many Interesting People and Lived Mortgage Free

 A few months later, we rented a room to an exchange student for several months.

-After the exchange student left we rented to a working professional that need a place to stay for a month while she was taking classes.
+After the exchange student left, we rented to a working professional that needs a place to stay for a month while she was taking classes.
 After that, we rented the room again to another exchange student for several more months.

 We were making an average of $2,000 a month, more than enough to cover our $1,450 mortgage and even enough to cover our utilities.